PrioritySoftware/PrioritySoftware.github.io/_sdk/Encrypting-Data.md

 tags: 'Priority_SDK'
 ---

-**Note:** To use the encryption feature, make sure to update your BIN.95 folder to the latest version.

 In certain cases, or due to legal requirements, you might need to encrypt sensitive data in your system and only show the decrypted data to users for a limited time.
 To encrypt data, use the CRPTUTIL program: